Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Keldysh approach for atom observables

 \subsection{Atom correlation function}

 The atom correlation function is given by the Keldysh Greens function Eq.~(\ref{eq:keldysh_phi})

 $G^K_{\phi\phi}$ is defined in (\ref{eq:keldysh_phi}), and is exhibited in Fig.~\ref{fig:phi_response}.
 Even before the onset of the superradiance peaks (black and blue-dashed arrows) for $g\geq g_c$, the correlation function has finite weight at $\omega=0$.
-This is the non-equilibrium signature from spontaneous emission of the pumped atoms into the vacuum outside the cavity (a continuum of modes with characteristic frequencies orders of magnitudes lower than the optical photons the pumped atoms emit when they spontaneously decay).
+This is the non-equilibrium signature of the dissipative dephasing of the pumped atoms due to coupling to the vacuum outside the cavity (a continuum of modes with characteristic frequencies orders of magnitudes lower than the optical photons the pumped atoms emit when they spontaneously decay and absorb).